twinGu/interview-task/README.md

 * Imagine that this is official project and you are developing for one of our clients **(This means we expect your code to be clean, commented and professional)**
 * Layout/design of your application is not important but make sure your design elements are not completly out of the place
 * If you are not sure about some feature or if you have any question please contact us
-* You are allowed to use any library/package (vuerouter, vuex etc.) or any frontend component library (bootstrap, vuetify etc.).
-If you decided not to use Vue framework then again you are allowed additional packages.
+* You are allowed to use any additional library/package (vuerouter, vuex etc.) or any frontend component library (bootstrap, vuetify etc.).
+If you decided not to use the Vue framework (and provided quick start project) then again you are allowed to use any additional packages.

 ## Example